garden-io/garden/docs/reference/providers/conftest-kubernetes.md

 ---
-title: Conftest Kubernetes
+title: conftest-kubernetes
 ---

-# `conftest-kubernetes` reference
+# `conftest-kubernetes` Provider

+This provider automatically generates [conftest modules](../module-types/conftest.md) for `kubernetes` and `helm` modules in your project.
+A `conftest` module is created for each of those module types.

+Simply add this provider to your project configuration, and configure your policies.
+Check out the below reference for how to configure default policies, default namespaces, and test failure thresholds for the generated modules.

+See the [conftest example project](https://github.com/garden-io/garden/tree/master/examples/conftest) for a simple usage example.

+## Reference

 Below is the schema reference for the `conftest-kubernetes` provider.
 For an introduction to configuring a Garden project with providers, please look at our [configuration guide](../../guides/configuration-files.md).

 The reference is divided into two sections.
 The [first section](#complete-yaml-schema) contains the complete YAML schema, and the [second section](#configuration-keys) describes each schema key.

-## Complete YAML schema
+### Complete YAML Schema

 The values in the schema below are the default values.